 - Oilier skin and increased acne: I don’t want to have to constantly worry about the constant state of my skin, as I think I would feel self-conscious about it (especially in the first months of starting).

-- Increased sex drive: Combined with the oilier skin and increased acne, it sounds like I would be going through puberty all over again, which is something I don’t want to do experience again.
+- Increased sex drive: Combined with the oilier skin and increased acne, it sounds like I would be going through puberty all over again, which is something I don’t want to do the experience again.

 So it’s clear to say that the cons outweigh the pons at the moment, but this could all change at some point – which would be totally OK.
 Honestly, I’m a bit scared about the idea of changing my mind and possibly starting testosterone – but it’s mostly because I don’t know if it would be the right choice for me.
 But hey, I’m still exploring what the term ‘transmasculine‘ means to me, so who knows what will happen.